openbtps/btps-node/docs/docusaurus/docs/protocol/delegation/bestPractices.md

       verificationFailures: 0,
       averageVerificationTime: 0,
       dnsLookups: 0,
-      dnsFailures: 0
+      dnsFailures: 0,
     };
   }

   recordVerificationAttempt() {
     this.metrics.verificationAttempts++;
   }

   recordVerificationSuccess(verificationTime: number) {
     this.metrics.verificationSuccess++;
     this.updateAverageVerificationTime(verificationTime);
   }

   recordVerificationFailure(error: DelegationError) {
     this.metrics.verificationFailures++;
     this.logError(error);
   }

   recordDNSLookup() {
     this.metrics.dnsLookups++;
   }

   recordDNSFailure() {
     this.metrics.dnsFailures++;
   }

   getMetrics() {
     return {
       ...this.metrics,
       successRate: this.metrics.verificationSuccess / this.metrics.verificationAttempts,
-      dnsFailureRate: this.metrics.dnsFailures / this.metrics.dnsLookups
+      dnsFailureRate: this.metrics.dnsFailures / this.metrics.dnsLookups,
     };
   }
 }